 The SAE form is downloaded from www.glasgowctu.org, printed off, completed and signed.
 The form is then emailed to the Glasgow CTU PV office: pharmacoig@glasgowctu.org.
-If faxing is not possible a copy of the SAE form should be scanned and emailed to: pharmacovig@glasgowctu.org.
-If this website is unavailable a paper copy of the SAE form is filed in the Investigator Site File at each site.
+If faxing is not possible a

 If necessary, a verbal report can be given by contacting the PV Office on +44(0)141 330 4744.
 This must be followed up as soon as possible with an electronic or written report.